mickelson/attract/Layouts.md

    * `index_offset` - Get/set offset from current game selection for text
      info to display.
 For example, set to -1 to show text info for the previous list entry, or 1 for the next list entry.
 Default value is 0.
+   * `filter_offset` - Get/set filter offset from current filter for the
+     text info to display.
+For example, set to -1 to show text info for a selection in the previous filter, or 1 for the next filter, etc.
+     Default value is 0.
    * `bg_red` - Get/set red colour level for text background.
 Range is
      [0 ...
 255].
 Default value is 0.
    * `bg_green` - Get/set green colour level for text background.
 Range is